How to Use Different AI Models for Different Tasks in One Workflow

 Prerequisites

-• Multiple AI providers or models enabled in your workspace (Claude family, Gemini family, etc).
+• Multiple AI models available in your Spojit workspace (Claude family, Gemini family, etc).

-• A workflow that already has more than one AI Agent step - this pattern is about optimizing what you have, not adding new steps.
+• A workflow that already has more than one Connector node in Agent Mode - this pattern is about optimizing what you have, not adding new steps.

 Step 1: Map Each Step to a Difficulty Tier